Science and Innovation Awards for Young People in Agriculture, Fisheries and Forestry: Grant program guidelines

-- Applicant submits application to the industry award category
+- Applicant submits application in their preferred industry award category.

-- Assessment panel for relevant industry award category uses programme guidelines and assessment criteria to assess applications
+- Assessment panel for relevant industry award category use program guidelines and assessment criteria to assess applications.

-- Applicants successful in the industry award category are invited to apply for the Minister for Agriculture’s Award
+- Applicants successful in the industry award category are invited to apply for the Minister for Agriculture and Water Resources’ Award.
+Unsuccessful applicants are advised.

-- Assessment panel for the Minister’s Award uses programme guidelines and assessment criteria to assess applications
+- Assessment panel for the Minister’s Award uses program guidelines and assessment criteria to assess applications

-- Assessment panel advises the Approver on merits of each application and recommends the preferred application
+- Assessment panel advises the Approver on merits of each application and recommends one preferred application for Minister’s Award.

-- The department and successful applicants for the industry and Minister’s Award categories (through their host organisation) negotiate funding agreement which both parties sign
+- The department and successful applicants for the industry and Minister’s Award categories (through their grantee) enter a grant agreement.

-- Department evaluates programme outcomes using information provided by the applicant and others.
+- Department evaluates program outcomes using information provided by the grantee and others.

-The Science and Innovation Awards for Young People in Agriculture, Fisheries and Forestry (the Science Awards programme) is a competitive, annual grants programme to support young people aged between 18 and 35 years (the applicant) to undertake a project on an innovative or emerging scientific issue, including biophysical and social sciences, that will contribute to the ongoing success and sustainability of Australia's agricultural, fisheries and forestry industries.
-The Science Awards programme is targeted at innovators, early career researchers, scientists and others to recognise big ideas from young rural innovators that will contribute to the success of Australia’s agriculture sector.
+The Science and Innovation Awards for Young People in Agriculture, Fisheries and Forestry (the Science Awards program) is a competitive, annual grants program to support young people aged between 18 and 35 years (the applicant) to undertake a project on an innovative or emerging scientific issue, including biophysical and social sciences, that will contribute to the ongoing success and sustainability of Australia's agricultural, fisheries and forestry industries.
+The Science Awards program is targeted at innovators, early career researchers, scientists and others to recognise big ideas from young rural innovators that will contribute to the success of Australia’s agriculture sector.

-The Science Awards programme aims to encourage science, innovation and technology in rural industries and help to advance the careers of young scientists, researchers and innovators through national recognition of their research ideas.
+The Science Awards program aims to encourage science, innovation and technology in rural industries and help to advance the careers of young scientists, researchers and innovators through national recognition of their research ideas.

-The programme is administered by the Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES), within the Australian Government Department of Agriculture.
+The program is administered by the Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES), within the Australian Government Department of Agriculture and Water Resources.

 An applicant for the purposes of these guidelines is a person between 18 and 35 years, who is working, employed or studying in an agriculture, fisheries or forestry related industry (including food and sustainable natural resource management).
 Applicants may include young producers (farmers, fishers, foresters etc), scientists and researchers, extension officers, students or industry advisers.

+This round of the program will run from August 2018 to 30 June 2020.
 There is one funding round anticipated per year.
-There are two components to the programme:
+There are two components to the program:

-There is an award for each industry award category sponsored by a research and development corporation or industry association.
+There is an award (grant) for each industry award category sponsored by a research and development corporation or industry association.
 Applicants may apply for an award in one or multiple categories.
 An applicant, if successful, can only receive one award.
-Each award will be for a maximum of $22 000 (GST inclusive).
+Each award (grant) will be for a maximum of $22,000 (GST inclusive).

-Successful applicants will be expected to complete their project within 12 months of the execution of the funding agreement.
+Successful applicants are expected to complete their project within 12 months of entering the grant agreement.

-An industry award sponsor retains the option to support more than one application in the current round in that award category.
-In this instance, the sponsor will provide the additional grant funding amount while the department (as the programme organiser) will undertake the grants and administration management.
+Note that an industry award sponsor can support more than one application in the current round in their award category.
+The sponsor will provide the additional grant funding amount while the department (as the program organiser) and the Community Grants Hub will undertake the grant administration.

 One individual industry category award recipient will also receive the Minister's Award, with additional funding to undertake an extended research project.